iLCSoft/ilcsoftDoc/README.md

 Following these steps, this introduction is organised as the following:

     1. How to generate monte-carlo events ---- whizard basic introduction.
+    2. How to initialization iLCSoft enverionment.
-    2. How to simulate events.
+    3. How to simulate events.
-    3. The name rules for events samples in ILC group.
+    4. The name rules for events samples in ILC group.
-    4. Basic tools to check the events.
+    5. Basic tools to check the events.
-    5. How to run Marlin for analysis.
+    6. How to run Marlin for analysis.
-    6. Marlin processors for ILCSoft ---- a short introduction for some processors.
+    7. Marlin processors for ILCSoft ---- a short introduction for some processors.
-    7. How to create a new Marlin processor.
+    8. How to create a new Marlin processor.
-    8. Slcio file structure and lcio program API ---- what one should know for writing a new processor.
+    9. Slcio file structure and lcio program API ---- what one should know for writing a new processor.
-    9. How to program for a new Marlin processor.
+    10. How to program for a new Marlin processor.

 In this introduction, we only explain some basic usage of the ILCSoft, the manual of each package can be found in their own README file.
 ILCSoft contains many subpackages, there is a example folder in each package, where you can find detail examples.